-The shear-hosted mineral resource at Volta Grande is contained in three main areas (Ouro Verde and Grota Seca located in the North Block, and the South Block), all of which have or have had development in the form of artisanal workings.
+The shear-hosted mineral resource at Volta Grande is contained in the main areas of the Volta Grande Gold Project (North Block which is a string of connected deposits, comprised of Ouro Verde and Grota Seca and a currently small mineral resource called the South Block which is about 6km from the Volta Grande Gold Project).
+All of these areas have or have had development in the form of artisanal workings.
 Within these areas, there are numerous narrow zones of high-grade gold mineralization, with potential for expansion along strike and at depth.
 There is also potential for the discovery of additional mineralized zones within the large alteration envelope in the host intrusive rocks, which have been traced for more than seven kilometres along strike in the North Block.
 Two types of gold mineralization are present: primary gold in intrusive rocks and secondary gold in the saprolitic zone overlying the primary mineralization.